SMS S18 (1912): First World War

 On the night of 3/4 September 1917, S18 was damaged in a British air raid on Zeebrugge.
+On 11 September 1917, S17, S24, V47, V68 and V69 left Flanders for Germany.
+S17 and S24 were to rejoin the High Seas Fleet, while the other three torpedo boats were being sent for repair before returning to Flanders.
 Later that year, S18 was transferred to an escort flotilla, and on 17 November 1917, she was part of the escort for German battleships during the Second Battle of Heligoland Bight. and at the end of the war was still a member of the 1st half-flotilla of the 1st Escort Flotilla.